Pokémon Go live events: Pokémon Go

-Pokémon Go (or Pokémon GO) is an augmented reality mobile game developed by Niantic Labs, based on the Pokémon franchise of Game Freak which began to release in July 2016.
+Pokémon Go (stylized as Pokémon GO) is an augmented reality mobile game developed by Niantic Labs, based on the Pokémon franchise of Game Freak, which began to release in July 2016.
 The game centers around catching various Pokémon creatures by navigating the in-game map based on the player's actual location and nearby landmarks.
 Shortly after its release, the game went viral, breaking multiple records and being installed on millions of devices within weeks of its initial release.
-With the game's massive initial player base, landmarks would gather crowds of players taking advantage of the "Pokéstops" which provide player with items, to the point where certain landmarks such as the United States Holocaust Memorial Museum and the Arlington National Cemetery explicitly requested players to not play the game within the grounds.
+With the game's massive initial player base, landmarks would gather crowds of players taking advantage of the "Pokéstops" which provide players with items, to the point where certain landmarks, such as the United States Holocaust Memorial Museum and the Arlington National Cemetery, explicitly requested players to not play the game within the grounds.
 On the other hand, the traffic generated by the game was capitalized on by some local businesses.

 During the first weeks after the game's release, multiple events and gatherings organized by the players happened across the world.
-Examples include a single gathering in Sydney days after the game's launch which attracted over 2,000 players, and a Facebook-based bar crawl in San Francisco for the game collected thousands of responses and a significant number of attendees.
+Examples include a single gathering in Sydney days after the game's launch, which attracted over 2,000 players, and a Facebook-based bar crawl in San Francisco for the game collected thousands of responses and a significant number of attendees.
 Another player gathering at Chicago's Millennium Park gathered around 5,000 players.
 A zoo in Bristol, which held a Go event, received more attendance than its capacity and had to turn away players.

 Several months after release, the player count for the game declined, losing some one-third of its peak of 45 million active users by mid-August 2016.
-Niantic held the first in-game event – where different Pokémon are encountered in the game and players receive increased rewards – on Halloween of 2016, and the revenue generated by the game spiked during the period.
-Go had several more in-game events that year, including on Thanksgiving Day and Christmas.
+Niantic held the first in-game event—where different Pokémon are encountered in the game and players receive increased rewards—on Halloween of 2016, and the revenue generated by the game spiked during the period.
+Go had numerous more in-game events that year, including on Thanksgiving Day and Christmas.
 In one November 2016 event, Niantic increased the spawn rate of the otherwise rare Pokémon Lapras in areas affected by the 2011 Tōhoku earthquake and tsunami, intended to help recover tourism in the area.

-Shortly after Gos release, during an interview with Recode, Niantic CEO John Hanke stated that Niantic intended to hold official events, due to their experience with their previous game Ingress.
+Shortly after Go's release, during an interview with Recode, Niantic CEO John Hanke stated that Niantic intended to hold official events due to their experience with their previous game, Ingress.
 He stated that the intent of the events for Go would be to have "people coming together, having an event that moves you through an interesting part of the city so it's part walking tour, part competition, and then having a big get-together at the end where we're announcing winners [and] leaderboards."
-He also added that the lack of events in the early stages of the game was to ensure that Niantic could handle the expected large crowds in such events.
+He also added that the lack of events in the early stages of the game was to ensure that Niantic could handle the expected large crowds at such events.